Codecademy/docs/content/cpp/concepts/vectors/terms/front/front.md

   // Initialize a vector with integers std::vector<int> numbers = {1, 2, 3, 4};

-  // Print the first element of the vector using the front() method std::cout << numbers.front();
+  // Print the first element of the vector using the .front() method std::cout << numbers.front();

   return 0;